juddisjudd/tzone_tracker/README.md

 # Important
 This script was specifically built to be ran in [replit](https://replit.com/) to run 24/7 for free but of course can be ran elsewhere.

-Also you will need your own API token very soon to be able to use the d2tz api.

 ## Preview
 ![](https://i.imgur.com/TLwbu3W.png)